ilia17/templates/readme.md

 ## Pool Limits

 The pool holds a maximum of **1000 nodes**.
 If this limit is exceeded, the program prints an error and exits.
-To support more nodes, increase the pool size in `orderbook.cpp`:
+To increase the limit, change the pool size in `orderbook.cpp` and the `extern` declaration in `orderbook.h`:

 ```cpp
 Node pool[1000]; // increase this value